 Best Overall: Bank of America® Business Advantage Cash Rewards Mastercard® credit card

 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers the best cash back for businesses.
 The card offers a strong cash back program.
-Cardholders can earn 3% cash back in one of the following six categories: gas stations (default), office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, as well as 2% cash back on dining (for the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter), and 1% cash back on all other purchases.
+Cardholders can earn Earn 3% cash back in the category of your choice, 2% cash back on dining and unlimited 1% cash back on all other purchases.
+You'll get 3% and 2% cash back on the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter.

 These various cash back benefits are perfectly tailored for most businesses, and you will be able to rack up points and savings without much effort.
-However, the card has one major flaw: a potentially high APR.
+Although you’ll receive a great introductory APR offer (0% for 9 billing cycles), you will face a potentially high APR: 12.24% - 22.24% variable APR.
 If your business is unable to pay off the balance completely month to month, then you may want to steer clear of this card, since it will punish you.
 On the other hand, if you think clearing the balance won't be an issue, this card would be a great choice and will definitely reward you and your business well.

 Low APR: Bank of America® Platinum Plus® Mastercard® Business card

 The Bank of America® Platinum Plus® Mastercard® Business card is a rather bare-bones credit card.
-If you have good to excellent credit, this card can offer you a low interest rate from among Bank of America's array of business credit card options.
-Furthermore, it offers an introductory bonus of $300 in statement credit if you spend $3,000 within the first 90 days of opening the account.
-There is also no annual fee whatsoever.
+If you have Excellent credit, this card can offer you a low interest rate from among Bank of America's array of business credit card options.
+Furthermore, it offers an introductory bonus: $300 statement credit when you make at least $3,000 in net purchases within 60 days of your account opening.
+There is also no annual fee whatsoever ($0).

 However, beyond these few benefits, there are not many other advantages of owning this card that businesses would appreciate.
 This card seems to be focused more on minimizing costs rather than maximizing value.
 Most notably, the Bank of America® Platinum Plus® Mastercard® Business card does not feature a reward program; there is no cash back or points back per dollar spent whatsoever.
-Therefore, the only strength of the card is the lack of an annual fee and low APR.
+Therefore, the only strength of the card is the $0 annual fee and low APR.
+You’ll receive this APR offer: 0% for 9 billing cycles, then 12.24% - 22.24% variable APR.
 We would advise against using this card for your business, unless your only concern is to minimize costs, and you don't believe that you will be able to access the benefits of any of the other options.

 Best for Travel: Bank of America® Business Advantage Travel Rewards World Mastercard® credit card

-You will also be able to earn a considerable bonus through this card.
-If you spend at least $1,000 in net purchases in the first 60 days of opening the account, you will be rewarded with 25,000 points.
+You will also be able to earn a considerable bonus through this card: earn 30,000 bonus points when you make at least $3,000 in net purchases within 90 days of your account opening which can be redeemed for a $300 statement credit towards travel or dining-related purchases.
 We imagine that this will be easy for most businesses, both large and small, to achieve.
-These bonus points can then be redeemed for a $250 statement credit going toward travel purchases.
+These bonus points can then be redeemed for a $300 statement credit going toward travel purchases.
 Ultimately, this card will significantly benefit any business that has a need for frequent traveling, because it has a robust and tailored rewards system.

 Most Travel Savings Potential: Alaska Airlines Visa® Business credit card